swiss-ai-center/a-guide-to-mlops/presentation/README.md

 **Current situation**

 - The dataset must be manually downloaded and put in the right place
-- Different datasets are in used at the same time
+- Different datasets are being used at the same time
 - Datasets are hard to improve

 ![bg right:40%](.)

 ---

-**What are we trying to improve**
+**What we are trying to improve**

 - Allow the usage of a common and up-to-date dataset
 - Efficiently share new revisions to train the model